mhaugrud/msumcspy/_sources/Dictionaries/TuplesasReturnValues.rst

         a = 3.14159 * r * r
         return (c, a)

+    (circum, area) = circleInfo(10)
+    print(circum, area)

-    t = circleInfo(10)
+    t = circleInfo(11)
+    print(t)

+.. admonition:: Extend the program ...

+   In line 11, use the index operator (twice) to print the two elements of the tuple.

 .. note::
    This workspace is provided for your convenience.
 You can use this activecode window to try out anything you like.

-    .. activecode:: scratch_09_07
+   .. activecode:: tdd